 The task force completed a review paper that is currently under review in the Archives of Physical Medicine and Rehabilitation.
 The purpose of the paper was to provide a framework for categorizing patterns of cognitive-motor interference (CMI).
 Additionally, the authors sought to highlight specific patterns of CMI reported in published studies comparing single-task and dual-task performance of cognitive and motor tasks during gait and balance activities after stroke.
 In 2012, the cognition task force developed two work groups based on the findings from this review paper and discussion of limitations in these and related studies.
 To become involved contact chair Sarah Wallace, PhD, CCC-SLP.

 Cognitive Motor Interference Work Group

-This workgroup is currently developing a multi-site investigation that will examine CMI between cohorts of adults with left and right CVA.
+This work group is currently developing a multi-site investigation that will examine CMI between cohorts of adults with left and right CVA.
 The methodology for this investigation includes the use of verbal and non-verbal cognitive tasks and a gait task that will be examined in both single and dual-task conditions.
-If anyone is interested in collaborating on this investigation please contact Dr. Plummer-D’Amato or Dr. Fraas for more information.
+If you are interested in collaborating on this investigation, please contact Dr. Plummer-D’Amato or Dr. Fraas for more information.

 Assessment of Cognition in Aphasia Work Group

-This workgroup is made up of various rehabilitation professionals.
+This work group is made up of various rehabilitation professionals.
 We are beginning to develop a group of review papers detailing the available evidence for assessment of cognition in people with aphasia.
 We hope to make recommendations for future research and clinical practice based on our results.
-If anyone is interested in contributing to this project, please contact Dr. Connor or Dr. Wallace.
+If you are interested in contributing to this project, please contact Dr. Connor or Dr. Wallace.